 tcp.set-buffering function and specify unbuffered input and output, you will need to programmatically guard against this problem.
 The usual method for this is either to fully input the data prior to doing any processing or to fully buffer the output data prior to transmitting it.

-If you use the TCP library with buffering specified on HP-UX, or Windows 95/98/NT, the library implements an unbounded output buffer solution for you, and this deadlocking problem will not occur.
+If you use the TCP library with buffering specified on HP-UX or Windows, the library implements an unbounded output buffer solution for you, and this deadlocking problem will not occur.
 Note, however, that on other platforms you will have to provide a programmatic solution as outlined above.